Robert Rozbruch, MD

 Who gets metastatic bone disease?

-How is metastatic bone disease diagnosed?
+How we diagnose metastatic bone disease

-How is metastatic bone disease treated?
+Treating metastatic bone disease

 Patients diagnosed with cancer often need the care of an orthopedic surgeon because the most common cancer types—breast, prostate, lung—all have a tendency to spread to bone.
 Most other forms of cancer can metastasize there as well.
 While fighting cancer is certainly difficult enough, additional pain and limited function of the arms and legs only adds to the burden.
-Therefore treatment of additional sites of cancer is aimed at maximizing pain relief and return to function as efficiently as possible.
+Therefore we aim treatment of additional sites of cancer at maximizing pain relief and return to function as efficiently as possible.

 Benign Bone Tumors